-These positions will be filled at either the 531.2 or 531.3 level depending on your qualifications.
+This position will be filled at either the 531.2 or 531.3 level, depending on your qualifications.
 Additional job responsibilities (outlined below) will be assigned if you are selected at the higher level.

 - Perform facility related and technical functions such as maintenance, testing, upgrades to equipment control, and interlock systems checks.

 - Interpret and analyze schematics and operating manuals.

 - Maintain a high level of safety awareness, while adhering to written safety procedures.

 - Perform other duties as assigned.

 In Addition, at the 531.3 Level

 - Provide advanced technical support for experimental work in a specialized R&D facility and analyze complex preliminary data during design or prototyping of components, systems, or equipment

 - Provide guidance to fabrication support with construction and development of specialized electronics and high current and voltage systems.

 - Maintain, test, calibrate, and repair of advanced electronics circuits, instrumentation and control, as well as diagnostic systems.